kyrie25/spicetify-oneko/README.md

 type `oneko` anywhere in the client (except a text input) to open the neko picker. if you want more variants, feel free to make a pull request with your own neko gifs.

-(i had to painstakingly made them pls love the cats)
+(i had to painstakingly compile them pls love the cats)

 ![demo](/assets/preview/picker.gif)